-Instead, as Dr. Marzouka reminds us, “the purpose of the preoperative evaluation is to assess what medical problems are present and how those problems might affect a person’s operative risk.”
+Dr. Marzouka reminds us that “the purpose of the preoperative evaluation is to assess what medical problems are present and how those problems might affect a person’s operative risk.”
 It offers the patient and surgeon “some realistic expectations of what complications may arise during and after surgery.… The evaluation is further helpful for determining interventions the patient can do that may lower that risk.”1

 Evaluate, Communicate, and Document

-For patients with significant comorbidities (ASA III and above) the surgeon who recommends surgery refers the patient for a preoperative medical consultation.
-It begins with the patient’s primary care physician, who may seek additional consultation from a specialist, such as a cardiologist.
-It is the surgeon’s responsibility to provide the evaluating physician with up-to-date information about the patient’s medical condition, the type and expected length of surgery, the kind of anesthesia that is anticipated, how long the patient may be immobile, and details about the patient’s rehabilitation and expected recovery period.
+For patients with significant comorbidities, the surgeon who recommends surgery refers the patient for a preoperative medical evaluation.
+It begins with the patient’s primary care practitioner, who may seek additional consultation from a specialist, such as a cardiologist.
+It is the surgeon’s responsibility to provide the evaluating practitioner with up-to-date information about the patient’s medical condition, the type and expected length of surgery, the kind of anesthesia that is anticipated, how long the patient may be immobile, and details about the patient’s rehabilitation and expected recovery period.

-Before determining the patient’s risks for surgery, the evaluating physician considers all information and may request additional labs, tests, or other consults.
-It is possible that recommendations for adjustments to medical therapy may occur to help the patient get to an optimal place for surgery that mitigates perioperative risks.
-The surgeon and evaluating physician should agree, for example, about which medications to stop preoperatively and which to continue.
+Before determining the patient’s risks for surgery, the evaluating practitioner considers all information and may request additional labs, tests, or other consults.
+It is possible that recommendations for adjustments to medical therapy may occur to help the patient obtain an optimal condition for surgery that mitigates perioperative risks.
+The surgeon and evaluating practitioner should agree, for example, about which medications to stop preoperatively and which to continue.
 Anticoagulants are often an issue in surgical claims.
-If the patient takes anticoagulants, the surgeon and the evaluating physician should agree on the best approach given the individual’s risk factors.
+If the patient takes anticoagulants, the surgeon and the evaluating practitioner should agree on the best approach given the patient’s risk factors.

-The evaluating physician and/or the surgeon should also make use of a presurgical risk calculator, such as the American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP) Surgical Risk Calculator.
-This allows for a discussion with the patient that is specific to the procedure and includes the individual’s quantifiable risks.
+The evaluating practitioner and/or the surgeon should also make use of a presurgical risk calculator, such as the American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP) Surgical Risk Calculator.
+This allows for a discussion with the patient that is specific to the procedure and includes the patient’s quantifiable risks.

-If it is determined that the patient can proceed with surgery, the evaluating physician should communicate the findings to the surgeon verbally and in writing.
-Document the patient’s medical record with the evaluation and findings and when and how they were communicated to the surgeon.
+If it is determined that the patient can proceed with surgery, the evaluating practitioner should communicate the findings to the surgeon verbally and in writing.
+Document the patient’s record with the evaluation and findings and when and how the information was communicated to the surgeon.

 Occasionally, a high-risk patient will not be able to proceed because the risks of the procedure outweigh the benefits, even with a change in medical therapy.
 The reason(s) for the denial should be well documented.

-In those instances in which a surgical procedure is considered urgent or emergent, the surgeon will need to use his or her best judgment to determine if there is time for a preoperative medical evaluation, an assessment that would typically be performed by an in-hospital medicine physician such as a hospitalist.
+In instances when a surgical procedure is considered urgent or emergent, surgeons will need to use their best judgment to determine if the situation allows time for a preoperative medical evaluation—an assessment that would typically be performed by an in-hospital specialist such as a hospitalist.

 Malpractice Liability Considerations

-As with any patient-physician encounter, the preoperative medical evaluation should be carefully documented in the patient’s chart (either inpatient or outpatient, depending on the patient’s preoperative status).
-In some hospitals, a template is used to ensure that all systems are evaluated during this process, and the template also serves as a checklist.
+As with any patient-clinician encounter, document the preoperative medical evaluation carefully in the patient’s record (either inpatient or outpatient, depending on the patient’s preoperative status).
+In some hospitals, an EHR template is used to ensure that all systems are evaluated during this process, and the template also serves as a checklist.
 As mentioned previously, the decision to have the patient undergo a preoperative medical evaluation is ultimately up to the operating surgeon, though some hospitals and ambulatory surgery centers may have rules and regulations specifying when a preoperative medical evaluation must occur.

-As in all medical decisions, there is always a risk of liability to both the surgeon and the evaluating physician should the patient have an adverse perioperative event.
-The physicians’ use of good medical judgment and documentation of these decisions in the medical record are the best defense against such a claim.
-This is also true when the surgeon and the evaluating physician disagree about an aspect of perioperative care or even whether the patient should undergo surgery at all.
-Ultimately, if the surgeon decides to proceed, he or she will need to document the reasons for choosing a course that might differ from the preoperative consultant’s recommendation.
-This is no different from any other physician consultation when the physician in charge disagrees with the consultant’s recommendation.
+This is also true when the surgeon and the evaluating practitioner disagree about an aspect of perioperative care or even whether the patient should undergo surgery at all.
+Ultimately, if the surgeon decides to proceed, he or she will need to document the reasons for choosing a course that might differ from the evaluating practitioner’s recommendation.
+This is no different from any other consultation when the clinician in charge disagrees with the consultant’s recommendation.
 Deviation from the recommendation requires documentation of the reasons for doing so.

 Opportunity for Partnership and Health Improvements

-Preoperative medical evaluations are excellent opportunities for patients to gather more information about their health status and obtain recommendations for improved health.
-Remind patients to take advantage of the opportunity; a medical exam may provide an early warning sign of something serious.
+Preoperative evaluations are excellent opportunities for patients to gather more information about their health status and obtain recommendations for improved health.
+Remind patients to take advantage of the opportunity; a preoperative evaluation may provide an early warning sign of something serious.

 Avoid using the term medical clearance as it is a misnomer implying that the patient is cleared and free of risks.
-No patient is free of risk, however, when undergoing a procedure.
-The goals of the preoperative evaluation are to determine the level of risk and to identify opportunities to mitigate risk—with the surgeon and the evaluating physician working together.
+No patient is free of risk when undergoing a procedure.
+The goals of the preoperative evaluation are to determine the level of risk and to identify opportunities to mitigate risk—with the surgeon and the evaluating practitioner working together.
 The decision about whether to proceed with the surgery belongs to the surgeon and the patient.